Junker mutiny

 The revolutionary garrison of Petrograd, however, refused to support the mutiny.
 PMRC issued an appeal to the citizens of Petrograd and announced the state of siege.
-By 11 a.m. of October 29, the Red Guards and revolutionary soldiers had regained control over the telephone exchange and surrounded the Engineer’s Fortress.
+By 11 a.m. of October 29, the Red Guards and revolutionary soldiers had regained control over the telephone exchange and surrounded the Engineer's Fortress.
 Most of the junkers fled, but those who remained would be disarmed by 5 p.m. and sent to the Peter and Paul Fortress.
+The junkers opened fire on the 56th regiment of Kremlin guards that were sympathetic to the Bolsheviks and had agreed to surrender to the junkers in exchange for their freedom.
+However, all of them were shot with up to 300 people killed.
 The Vladimir military school was subjected to severe artillery shelling by the Bolshevik troops.
 Hundreds of junkers were killed or injured in the fighting.
-After the surrender of the schools dozens of junkers were shot at the walls of the Peter and Paul Fortress.
+After the surrender of the schools dozens of junkers were shot at the walls of the Peter and Paul Fortress according to the testimony of Countess Lilli Nostitz.
+Conversely, 238 Red Guards had been killed in the service of the Soviet regime were buried.
+However, some Bolshevik commanders such as Vladimir Antonov-Ovseenko protected his prisoners and spared them from an enraged population in Petrograd.